 Abstract.
-RDF generation processes are becoming more interoperable, reusable, and maintainable due to the increased usage of mapping languages: languages used to describe how to generate an RDF graph from (semi-)structured data.
-This gives rise to new mapping languages, each with different characteristics.
-However, it is not clear which mapping language is fit for a given task.
+RDF generation processes is becoming more interoperable, reusable, and maintainable due to the increased usage of mapping languages: languages used to describe how to generate an RDF graph from (semi-)structured data.
+This leads to a rise of new mapping languages, each with different characteristics.
+However, it is not clear which mapping language can be used for a given task.
 Thus, a comparative framework is needed.
-In this paper, we investigate a set of mapping languages that inhibit complementary characteristics, and present an initial set of comparative characteristics based on requirements as put forward by the reference works of those mapping languages.
+In this paper, we investigate a set of mapping languages that inhibit complementary characteristics, and present an initial set of comparative characteristics based on requirements put forward by those mapping languages.
 Initial investigation found 9 broad characteristics, classified in 3 categories.
 To further formalize and complete the set of characteristics, further investigation is needed, requiring a joint effort of the community.

-Keywords: Mapping Language · RDF graph generation
+Keywords: Mapping Language $\cdot$ RDF graph generation